Neo-Assyrian Empire: Neo-Assyrian queens

 Seal of Hama, queen of Shalmaneser IV.

-Queens were titled issi ekalli, which could be abbreviated to sēgallu, both terms meaning "woman of the palace".
-The feminine version of the word for "king" (šarru) was šarratu, but this term was only applied to goddesses and queens of foreign nations who ruled in their own right.
-Since the Assyrian consorts did not rule, the Assyrians did not refer to them as šarratu.
+Queens were titled issi ekalli in the Assyrian variety of the Akkadian language, which could be abbreviated sēgallu, both terms meaning "woman of the palace".
+The feminine version of the word for king (šarru) was šarratu, but this term was only applied to goddesses and queens of foreign nations who ruled in their own right as queens regnant.
+Since queen consorts did not rule, the Assyrians did not refer to them as šarratu.
 The difference in terminology does not necessarily mean that foreign queens, who often governed significantly smaller territories, were seen as having a higher status than the Assyrian queens.
 A frequently used symbol, apparently the royal symbol of the queens, used in documents and on objects to designate the queens was a scorpion.

-Though the queens, like all other female and male members of the royal court, ultimately derived their power and influence from their association with the king, they were not pawns without political power.
-The queens had their own say in financial affairs, and while they ideally were supposed to produce an heir to the throne, they also had several other duties and responsibilities, often in very high levels of the government.
-The queens were involved in the arrangement of religious activities, dedicated gifts to the gods, and supported temples financially.
-They were in charge of their own often considerable financial resources, evidenced not only by surviving texts concerning their household and activities but also the treasures uncovered in the Queens' tombs at Nimrud.
+Though the queens, like all other members of the royal court, whether male or female, ultimately derived their power and influence from their association with the king, they were not pawns without political power.
+The queens had their own say in financial affairs, and while they ideally were supposed to produce an heir to the throne, they also had several other duties and responsibilities, often at very high levels of the government.
+The queens were involved in the organization of religious activities, the dedication of gifts to the gods, and the financial support of temples.
+They were in charge of their own, often considerable, financial resources, as evidenced not only by surviving texts concerning their household and activities but also by the treasures uncovered in the Queens' tombs at Nimrud.
 Under the Sargonid dynasty, military units subservient to the queen were created.
 Such units were not just an honor guard for the queen, but included commanders, cohorts of infantry and chariots and are sometimes known to have partaken alongside other units in military campaigns.

 Perhaps the most powerful of the Neo-Assyrian queens was Shammuramat, queen of Shamshi-Adad V, who might have ruled as regent in the early reign of her son Adad-nirari III and participated in military campaigns.
-Also powerful was Esarhaddon's mother Naqi'a, though whether she held the status of queen is not certain.
-Naqi'a is the best documented woman of the Neo-Assyrian period, and she is seen influencing politics in the reigns of Sennacherib, Esarhaddon and Ashurbanipal.
+The mythical queen Semiramis was based on her.
+Also powerful was Esarhaddon's mother Naqiʾa, though whether she held the status of queen is not certain.
+Naqiʾa is the best documented woman of the Neo-Assyrian period, and she is seen influencing politics in the reigns of Sennacherib, Esarhaddon and Ashurbanipal.